AMonoyios/AMonoyios/README.md

 ## 📚 Projects

+- I’m currently collaborating to improve the Hotwheels  database app, due to still being in development the repository will remain private (Currently private 🔐)
-- I’m currently working on Cubic2, a minecraft like project.
+- Cubic2, a minecraft like project.
+Currently is undergoing major re-planning.
 Please give it a look [here](https://github.com/AMonoyios/Cubic2)!
-- Hotwheels database app is currently on hold but please give it a look [here](https://github.com/AMonoyios/HWDB)!
-- Space Shooter challenge is completed but due to reasons currently it will remain private (Currently private 🔐)
+- Space Shooter challenge is completed.
+Take a look at it [here](https://github.com/AMonoyios/SpaceShooter)!